 - Click on the Device Configuration tab

-- Select the intune Device Configuration profile you want to troubleshoot
+- Select the Intune Device Configuration profile you want to troubleshoot

-- Hover the mouse over the profile settings to check the OMA-URI details when you have deployed custom device configuration policy
+- Hover the mouse over the profile settings to check the OMA-URI details when you have deployed a custom device configuration policy

-Intune Client Side (Device Side) Intune Troubleshooting
+Intune Client-Side (Device Side) Intune Troubleshooting

 I will segregate this device side troubleshooting into three parts.
-This segregation is based on the platform of the end user device.
+This segregation is based on the platform of the end-user device.

-The troubleshooting Windows devices are the easiest way for me because I’m very used to Windows devices.
+Troubleshooting Windows devices are the easiest way for me because I’m very used to Windows devices.
 But it could be different for you.